-3.1 FINANCIAL CAPITAL: BUSINESS PERFORMANCE

-A. GENERAL OVERVIEW
+3.1 FINANCIAL CAPITAL: BUSINESS PERFORMANCE A. GENERAL OVERVIEW 2015 saw the financial closing of:

 In operating terms, 2015 was notable for the traffic growth at infrastructure assets: toll roads in Europe, the US and Canada, as well as at Heathrow Airport and the regional airports in the UK (AGS).